 So, after learning more about DJs I really started to wonder how DJs get their music.
-More specifically do DJs need to pay for it like everyone else, and is it legal to take someone else’s music to remix and manipulate for making a whole new sound?
+More specifically do DJs need to pay for it like everyone else and is it legal to take someone else’s music to remix and manipulate for making a whole new sound?

 DJ’s actually get their music from a vast listing of sources – from grabbing up great vinyl at the local thrift stores or online purchasing to finding music pools, streaming services, and artist hubs to get new downloads.
-Discovering new music is easy, but purchasing the music for your DJ sets and then being aware of the legalities of licensing are essential.
+Discovering new music is easy, but purchasing the music for your DJ sets and then being aware of the legalities of licensing is essential.

-There are so many sources and even though the music is purchased, that doesn’t necessarily mean you have the rights to remix or perform with it.
+There are so many sources and even though the music is purchased, that doesn’t necessarily mean you have the right to remix or perform with it.
 These things can get complicated.
 That’s why I did the research and tried to break it down for everyone.

 Discovering New Music

 An essential part of being a DJ is discovering, purchasing, and making sure you can use the right music for your mixing.
 Discovering music is easy enough.
 You can follow specific genres on music applications that bring to you samples of things you may like.
 You can subscribe to industry podcasts and pay attention to club trends where you perform.

 If you have a favorite artist or label, following their social media and even subscribing to that can keep you informed about new releases in the genres you like to use.
 Digital Radio is another source for new artists and songs, as it is set up by genre.